 From fiscal 2010, in accordance with the acquisition of Groupwide certification and the formulation of Groupwide environmental policy, the Environmental Management Promotion Committee was succeeded by the Yamaha Group Environment Committee, which fomulated environmental goals and targets for the Group as a whole and promoting initiatives for the environment through business activities.
 In addition, working groups was established under the committee's direction in order to advance specific measures, such as energy conservation and waste reduction.

-The Yamaha Group Environment Committee convenes once every quarter with the executive officer in charge of environment management at Yamaha Corporation as the committee chairman, and participants comprising persons in charge of environmental management at Group companies, business offices, and core business divisions, working group leaders, and internal environmental audit team leaders.
+The Yamaha Group Environment Committee convenes once every quarter with the division director in charge of environment management at Yamaha Corporation as the committee chairman, and participants comprising persons in charge of environmental management at Group companies, business offices, and core business divisions, working group leaders, and internal environmental audit team leaders.
 The minutes of the meetings, including debates and decisions, are communicated to business sites and core business divisions within the Group to share.
 Efforts are being made to promote the introduction of the Yamaha Energy Management System (YEMS), which applies to the entire Yamaha Group worldwide, from fiscal 2013.